 Should there continue to be an issue or lack of resolution regarding overdue (or lost or damaged) interlibrary loan items, please contact Zach (or Dorothy or Sharon) for assistance.
 That's part of our job, and we are happy to help resolve the issue in a timely and respectful manner for all parties involved.
 Our contact information is available at the About Us page below.

-Whenever there is an item that is marked En Route or Returning to your library that has been marked that way on Processing Needed for more than two weeks, there are a number of things you should do to troubleshoot:
+Whenever there is an item that is marked En Route or Returning to your library for more than two weeks, there are a number of things you should do to troubleshoot:

 2) Report the item as missing using the OLIS form below.
 The SLMS who last had the item in hand should be the one to complete the form.
 Be sure to include item title, author, ISBN, description, date of pickup, and the LORI codes of libraries involved.
 (Go to http://www.olis.ri.gov/lori/delivery/search.php to look up LORI delivery codes.)